When Do You Need Insurance?

 Buying life insurance needs to be part of an overall strategy.
-Consider that the longer you live, the more of your debts may be paid off and assets will build to off set expenses.
+Consider that the longer you live, the more of your debts can be paid off and assets will build to offset expenses.
 You can choose multiple policies of different terms to create a long-term approach.
 Discuss options with your financial advisor.

 Determining a budget for health insurance depends on your personal situation.
-Consider the different aspects to the type of plan you are looking for.
+Consider the different aspects of the type of plan you are looking for.

 In health insurance the question is not how much but what kind of health insurance you need.
 Different plans provide more or less flexibility, higher or lower deductibles, access to doctors with or without health insurance provider restrictions.

 Learn more about health insurance needs by reviewing 10 aspects of health insurance costs to save money, and check out the advantages of HSA's or FSA's to help understand more about how to use health insurance choices to your advantage.